 Best Coconut Shrimp Recipe

 Do you like shrimp?
-If so, do you prefer to have it fried or boiled?
+If so, how do you like it to be prepared?
 Maybe it just depends on the occasion.
-Many of us try to limit our intake of fried foods, but we must admit that we often like their taste.
+Many of us try to limit our intake of fried foods, but we must admit that some fried foods often taste wonderful.
 Fried shrimp is no different.
-It is a delicious dish that is often served in Chinese restaurants, Thai restaurants, restaurants that specialize in seafood such as Red Lobster, and many, many more.

-Fried shrimp is also a dish that many people like to cook for themselves as home.
-Are you interested in trying to easily cook some at home?
-Where can you find one of the best, easiest and most convenient recipes for fried coconut shrimp?
-Right here!
-This dish is one of my favorite things to eat.
-Don’t just give me fried shrimp.
-Give me fried coconut shrimp, please.
-The coconut flavor is just a terrific pairing for this shellfish.
+The coconut flavor is just a terrific pairing for shrimp.
 For this recipe, you can use fully cooked, cold, and thawed jumbo shrimp that have been rinsed and drained in a colander.
 Pat the large shrimp down with paper towels.

 You will need: